chungth/art-of-node/readme.vi.md

 - 3: With nothing to do, node idles for a bit as it waits for `readFile` to finish.
 If there was anything else to do during this time, node would be available for work.
 - 4: As soon as `readFile` finishes it executes its callback, `doneReading`, which parses `fileContents` for an integer called `myNumber`, increments `myNumber` and then immediately invokes the function that `addOne` passed in (its callback), `logMyNumber`.

-Perhaps the most confusing part of programming with callbacks is how functions are just objects that can be stored in variables and passed around with different names.
+Tất nhiên phần Perhaps the most confusing part of programming with callbacks is how functions are just objects that can be stored in variables and passed around with different names.
 Giving simple and descriptive names to your variables is important in making your code readable by others.
 Generally speaking in node programs when you see a variable like `callback` or `cb` you can assume it is a function.

-You may have heard the terms 'evented programming' or 'event loop'.
+Bạn có thể đã từng nghe thấy thuật ngữ 'evented programming' (lập trình hướng sự kiện) hay 'event loop' (vòng lặp sự kiện).
 They refer to the way that `readFile` is implemented.
 Node first dispatches the `readFile` operation and then waits for `readFile` to send it an event that it has completed.
 While it is waiting node can go check on other things.
 Inside node there is a list of things that are dispatched but haven't reported back yet, so node loops over the list again and again checking to see if they are finished.
 After they finished they get 'processed', e.g. any callbacks that depended on them finishing will get invoked.

-Here is a pseudocode version of the above example:
+Dưới đây là đoạn giả mã của ví dụ trên:

 ```js
 function addOne(thenRunThisFunction) {